-1. LASD shall develop, implement, and institutionalize a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
-This protocol shall be adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/ Adolescents," or similarly comprehensive and authoritative protocols developed after 2011.

-- 2. LASD shall provide the audit team with the following documentation for review: - Any additional departmental and/or unit level policy, procedures, and/or protocols detailing uniform evidence protocols and/or evidence collection protocols related to this standard; - Lakewood Station's Uniform Evidence Protocol; - Lakewood Station's Coordinated Response Protocol; - LASD's Criminal Investigations Course Curriculum; and - LASD's Sexual Assault Investigations Course Curriculum.
+- LASD shall develop, implement, and institutionalize a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
+This protocol shall be adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/ Adolescents," or similarly comprehensive and authoritative protocols developed after 2011. - 2.
+LASD shall provide the audit team with the following documentation for review: - Any additional departmental and/or unit level policy, procedures, and/or protocols detailing uniform evidence protocols and/or evidence collection protocols related to this standard; - Lomita Station's Uniform Evidence Protocol; - Lomita Station's Coordinated Response Protocol; - LASD's Criminal Investigations Course Curriculum; and - LASD's Sexual Assault Investigations Course Curriculum.

-Implemented Corrective Action as of April 12, 2023, and Final Reporting:
+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

-- 1. LASD provided the audit team with its "Manual of Policy and Procedures (MPP): Chapter 4 - Property and Evidence Procedures" on March 29, 2023, which it states serves as its uniform evidence protocol for sworn personnel.
+1. LASD provided the audit team with its "Manual of Policy and Procedures (MPP): Chapter 4 - Property and Evidence Procedures" on March 29, 2023, which reportedly serves as its uniform evidence protocol for sworn personnel.
 This manual does not appear to be consistent with the requirements of provision (b) of this standard.
-For example, the manual does not include the 120 hours timeframe for recovering DNA evidence in accordance with the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents."
+For example, the manual does not include the 120-hour timeframe for recovering DNA evidence in accordance with the U.S. Department of Justice's Office on Violence Against Women 2013 publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents."
 The audit team also met with members of LASD's Scientific Services Bureau, who are responsible for analyzing evidence collected from crime scenes, including SART kits and other DNA evidence collected from PREA-related incidents.
 Scientific Services Bureau personnel can respond to and process crime scenes throughout Los Angeles County, including LASD lockups.
 Although it appears that the Scientific Services Bureau has clear protocols for collecting and analyzing evidence, the audit team found instances where the evidence was not analyzed within the required timeframes.
-In addition, the audit team reviewed PREA-related cases for which Scientific Services Bureau personnel were not called to the scene, and deputy personnel collected evidence.
-In one case reviewed by the audit team, body-worn camera footage shows deputy personnel collected evidence from multiple victims/suspects without changing their gloves, a practice that could result in cross-contamination of DNA evidence.
-Scientific Services Bureau Personnel indicated this is not in line with best practices for evidence handling.
-LASD informed the audit team that it plans to update its policy and procedures for evidence collection to be consistent with this standard and will update training curriculum and retrain staff in accordance with the updated protocols. - 2.
-LASD provided the audit team with MPP, Chapter 4 Property and Evidence Procedures as its proof of practice for this standard.
-The audit team did not receive Lakewood Station's Coordinated Response Protocol, or any relevant course curriculum related to training of the uniform evidence protocol.
+In addition, the audit team reviewed PREA-related cases where Scientific Services Bureau personnel were not called to the scene, and deputy personnel collected evidence.
+In one case reviewed by the audit team, deputy personnel collected evidence from multiple victims/suspects without changing their gloves, a practice that could result in cross-contamination of DNA evidence.
+LASD informed the audit team that it plans to update its policies, procedures, and training curriculum for evidence collection in accordance with this standard and retrain staff on the updated protocols.

+2. LASD provided the audit team with MPP, Chapter 4 - Property and Evidence Procedures, as its proof of practice for this standard.
+The audit team did not receive Lomita Station's Coordinated Response Protocol, or any relevant course curriculum related to training of the uniform evidence protocol.
 Additionally, during the audit team's review of investigations, it became apparent that staff are not following the requirements for evidence collection in a uniform manner.
 For instance, in one investigation, responding deputies and the assigned detective investigator did not collect a reference DNA sample from the victim/suspect, resulting in LASD's Scientific Services Bureau not completing a DNA analysis.

-The Agency is not compliant with provisions (a) and (b) of this standard.
+The facility/Agency is not compliant with provisions (a) and (b) of this standard.